patricklafrance/wmfnext-shell/README.md

 }
 ```

-Then, create an `index.tsx` file which will strictly contain a dynamic import to the `bootstrap.tsx` file.
+👉 Then, create an `index.ts` file which will strictly contain a dynamic import to the `bootstrap.tsx` file.

 > We need this extra layer of indirection because it gives Webpack a chance to load all of the imports it needs to render the remote app.
 > Otherwise, you would see an error.